wazuh/wazuh-documentation/source/deployment-options/deploying-with-kubernetes/kubernetes-upgrade.rst

          uiSettings.overrides.defaultRoute: /app/wz-home

-   Requires modifying the CN in the opensearch.yml file for Wazuh indexer and modifying all Wazuh indexer URLs in the deployment:
+   It also requires modifying the CN in the opensearch.yml file for Wazuh indexer and modifying all Wazuh indexer URLs in the deployment:

    -  ``wazuh/indexer_stack/wazuh-indexer/indexer_conf/opensearch.yml``